moaaznoaman/k8s/README.md

 1. **How would you improve the application setup?**
     a. **Would you go with CI/CD pipeline?
 If so, which one?**
     **Ans:**
-    using integration tools like gitlab/jenkins i am familiar with pipeline for both as we use already gitlab pipelines for building DC infrastructure using terraform as well we use jenkins pipeline applications deployment pipelines and i alreayd write a sample pipeline in Jenkinsfile (task/Jenkinsfile)
+    Using integration tools like gitlab/jenkins i am familiar with pipeline for both as we use already gitlab pipelines for building DC infrastructure using terraform as well we use jenkins pipeline applications deployment pipelines and i alreayd write a sample pipeline in Jenkinsfile (task/Jenkinsfile)

     b. **Would you template the setup?
 If so, which tool would you choose for that?**
     **Ans:**